-We’ll show you how to build a pop-up that’s a tad different — because this one’s user-initiated.
-That is, the user actually clicks a button to start the pop-up animation, which shows a form.
+We’ll show you how to build a pop-up that’s a tad different — one that's user-initiated.
+The user clicks a button to start the pop-up animation, which shows a form.
 (Of course, you can also switch up the trigger to meet your needs.)

 In this lesson: